-A student who earns a "D" or "F" in a nursing course is placed on probation and may be given the opportunity to repeat the course the next time the course is offered.
-The student must retake course that resulted in dismissal.
-When a course is repeated the new grade will replace the previous grade, but the probationary status from the first grade will remain on the record and the student must achieve a grade of "C" or better in ALL remaining nursing courses.
-Failure to do so will result in dismissal from the nursing program.
+A student who earns a "D" or "F" in a nursing course is placed on probation and is required to retake the course the next time it is offered if space is available.
+If space is not available, students who need to be re-tracked must wait until space is available in the needed course(s).

+When a course is repeated, both grades will still remain on the transcript however, the GPA will be adjusted to reflect the repeated course grade.
+Both grades will be counted as completed credits for the semester, but only the second will be counted in completed cumulative credits.
+When a course is repeated the probationary status from the first grade will remain on the record and the student must achieve a grade of "C" or better in ALL remaining nursing courses Failure to do so will result in dismissal from the nursing program.
 This will lengthen the nursing program accordingly.